TotallyMonica/twitch-admin/README.md

  * ~~Add commands~~ Done on September 19th, 2022
  * ~~Import commands from Json/CSV~~ Done on September 18th, 2022
  * First time startup for commands and secrets

+## Known bugs

+ * Seems to not like being in extremely active chats, unable to define what that means at the moment